slacgismo/StatisticalClearSky/README.md

 $ pip install numpy
 ```

-The following package is not installed automatically.
+The following package is not installed automatically due to its specific package location.
 Therefore, it must be installed separately.

 * [mosek](https://www.mosek.com/resources/getting-started/) - For using MOSEK solver.

-    This package is necessary only when running an example code.

     If you are using pip:
     ```sh